 Spencer R. Crew has worked in public history institutions for more than thirty years.
 He is currently the Clarence J. Robinson Professor of History at George Mason University.
 Previous to Mason he served as president of the National Underground Railroad Freedom Center for six years and worked at the National Museum of American History, Smithsonian Institution for twenty years.
 Nine of those years, he served as the director of the National Museum of American History.
+Mr. Crew also served as the interim director for the National Museum of African American History and Culture from 2019 to 2020.
 At each of those institutions, he sought to make history accessible to the public through innovative and inclusive exhibitions and public programs.
 Mr. Crew has published extensively in the areas of African American and Public History.
 He also has curated numerous exhibitions the most recent one at the National Museum of African American History and culture.
 He is a graduate of Brown University and holds a master's degree and a doctorate from Rutgers University.

 A 30-year veteran of the CIA, Ms. Flynn held a number of senior executive positions at the Agency including: Associate Deputy Director of the National Counterterrorism Center; Executive Director of the CIA Counterterrorism Center; Chief of Station in major posts in Southeast Asia and Latin America; and Director of CIA’s Leadership Academy.
-Ms. Flynn is currently Managing Principal at Singa Consulting, a Senior Fellow at the Foreign Policy Research Institute, a member of the Council on Foreign Relations, and an adjunct Professor at Georgetown University’s McCourt School of Public Policy and School of Foreign Service/Security Studies Program.
+Ms. Flynn is currently President of the Foreign Policy Research Institute and a member of the Council on Foreign Relations.
+She previously served as Managing Principal at Singa Consulting and was an adjunct Professor at Georgetown University’s McCourt School of Public Policy and School of Foreign Service/Security Studies Program.

 Following his graduation from a British military college, Phil Froom was inducted into the British Army Signals Intelligence and Electronic Warfare organizations at the height of the Cold War.
 Following his military career, Mr. Froom transitioned to the private sector defense industry, working alongside NATO forces, delivering electronic warfare and joint fires solutions to government, agencies, conventional and Special Forces.